Pentecost River crossing Gibb River Road in the Kimberley Australia

 belongs to Aboriginal Communities.
 The Department of Conservation

-and nature reserves.
-If travellers wish to travel on any roads
+parks and nature reserves.
+If travellers wish to travel on any

-bar the Gibb River Road, Mornington Road, the Kalumburu Road,
+roads bar the Gibb River Road, Mornington Road, the Kalumburu

-or gorge access roads as listed in the Gibb River Road Guide,
+Road, or gorge access roads as listed in the Gibb River Road

-then they should seek permission of the landholder.
-All roads
+Guide, then they should seek permission of the landholder.
+All

-other than those listed above are constructed and maintained by
+roads other than those listed above are constructed and maintained

 Travelling with Dogs:

-allow dogs.
-No dogs are allowed in any of the National Parks along
+will allow dogs.
+No dogs are allowed in any of the National

-the Gibb River & Kalumburu roads.
-It is not advisable to be travelling
+Parks along the Gibb River & Kalumburu roads.
+It is not advisable

 ©